Wheat starts to reach Syria as frozen funds unlocked

 Commodity traders say it is impossible to accurately estimate Syria’s wheat needs.

-Estimates collated by Reuters from over a dozen grain officials and local traders in late July after the harvest suggested Syria would need to import 2 million tons of wheat in the coming year to meet normal needs after a crop of 1.5 million tons, under half the prewar norm.
+Estimates collated by Reuters from over a dozen grain officials and local traders in late July after the harvest suggested Syria would need to import 2 million tonnes of wheat in the coming year to meet normal needs after a crop of 1.5 million tonnes, under half the prewar norm.

-Syria’s peacetime import needs varied greatly according to its harvest, with imports of about 400,000 tons needed in the year before the war began in 2011.
+Syria’s peacetime import needs varied greatly according to its harvest, with imports of about 400,000 tonnes needed in the year before the war began in 2011.

 “No one really has an accurate picture of Syria’s actual crop as the country is a war zone and independent crop analysts cannot visit the grain areas and see for themselves how the crop developed and how much was actually harvested,” a European trader said.